 One of the most prevalent issues with working and living in the same space, is you don’t really have much reason to leave.
 That being said, this lifestyle makes it incredibly easy to slip down the path of becoming a shut-in.

 People are meant to be social by nature.
 To maintain your health (both physically and mentally) while working remote, it’s crucial that you make a conscientious effort to interact with the world beyond your home.
 Make it a point to take daily walks and get out on the weekends.
+Gambling can also be a great way to socialize and connect with others!
+Whether it’s playing a friendly game of poker with friends or joining an instant payout online casino in the usa with strangers.
 Doing so will keep your social skills sharp and ensure you maintain a firm grasp on reality.
+Online casino games in Italy are among the most popular pastimes, so don't be a hermit and get out of your own house and into the casino!
+If you want to play online casino games in Italy without AAMS or ADM restrictions, online casinos may be a better option according to Stranieri.com.

 There is nothing quite like being your own supervisor.
 While there are plenty of difficulties attached, working from home is quite liberating.
 You have the ability to travel wherever you want (as long as there’s internet), and work without the stress of a manager breathing down your neck.
 As great as being a remote employee is, you ALWAYS need to know when (and how) to “turn off” your work mentality.
 When the office is in the same place you live, it can be tough to draw the line.
 Give it some time.
 You will find the perfect balance sooner or later.